Recent Storm Damage Posts

 Complete your flood claim as thoroughly as possible

-If your house in Baker, LA, ever becomes flooded, you need to complete your flood claim as thoroughly as possible.
+If your house in Zachary, LA, ever becomes flooded, you need to complete your flood claim as thoroughly as possible.
 Taking proper stock of the damage your home has suffered means an insurer is less likely to issue a denial.

 When conducting your assessment, it’s crucial that you minimize danger:

-Always wear protection such as respirators, knee-high boots and rubber gloves.
+Always wear protection such as respirators, knee-high boots, and rubber gloves.
 You never want to risk exposing yourself to mold caused by the flooding.